ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-bastion.md

 For the OpenShift container platform clusters on which you want to perform installation debugging or disaster recovery, you must provide an SSH key that your ssh-agent process uses to the installer.

-You can use this key to SSH into the master nodes as the user core.
+You can use this key to SSH into the nodes as the user core.
 When you deploy the cluster, the key is added to the core user’s `~/.ssh/authorized_keys` list.

 You must use a local key.